pjdunne/3rdYearDataAndML/week01/DSML1-notes.md

 Something to illustrate what we will be able to do even though before we undertand what we are doing?

 * Something with nice visual impact but where we can flag deeper issues that may lie behind nice graphics
-    - Clustering of staff in the depratment based on representative text?
+    - Clustering of staff in the department based on representative text?
 * Use one example in lecture picking up the programming points and finishing with an ML flourish e.g. clustering of data
 * Second example in for students to do in own time